abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

     image_alt: App preview on a phone and tablet
     title: Get your strategy for digital change right.
 And make it happen.
     content: >
-      We support your digital change journey, whether you're just starting out, or taking it to the next level.
+      Whether you're just starting out, or taking it to the next level, we can support your digital change journey,
     actions:
       - label: Get in touch
         url: /contact